 Presently, we were in our server’s root user, but due to security issues, we do not keep our application code in the directories of the root user.
 So, we have to create another SSH user for this.

 Create an SSH user who will be the owner of the application code.
-I create an SSH user with the name “magento.”
+I created an SSH user with the name “magento.”
 You can pick any name you want.

 Eventually, this prompts a password window where you can set the password.
 Also, the remaining fields can be left empty by simply pressing the enter key.
 Additionally, after creating a user, we will switch to a new user.

 After all, create a new pair of Access keys.
-You need to provide the public Key as a username and the Private Key as a password when prompt.
+You need to provide the public Key as a username and the Private Key as a password when prompted.

 STEP 6: Apache configuration